nasiryork/kuralabs_deployment_2/Documentation/Deployment_2_Documentation.md

 ## Challenges:
 Throughout this deployment there were 3 main stages where I got stuck on.
-= Originally I could not get the path for my jenkins user to locate the elastic beanstalk cli download.
-This was solved once I created a profile file amd :
+- Originally I could not get the path for my jenkins user to locate the elastic beanstalk cli download.
+This was solved once I created a profile file, exported the new path and sourced the file.:
 ```
 nano ~/.profile
 export PATH=~/.local/bin:$PATH